Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Habitual Traffic Offender Florida

-Driving is a privilege that millions of people in Florida enjoy, but it also is one that can be revoked by the Department of Highway Safety and Motor Vehicles.
-Drivers can lose their right to get behind the wheel for several reasons, including being labeled as a habitual traffic offender.
+Driving is a privilege that millions of people in Florida enjoy, but it can also be revoked by the Department of Highway Safety and Motor Vehicles (FLHSMV).
+While drivers can lose their right to get behind the wheel for multiple reasons, this page will focus specifically on individuals who are labeled as habitual traffic offenders (HTO).

 Tallahassee Habitual Traffic Offender Defense Lawyer

-If you have been charged as a habitual traffic offender in Leon County, an experienced attorney at Pumphrey Law can analyze the facts in your case to have your charge dropped or reduced or aid you in resolving the underlying charges resulting in your status.
+If you have been labeled as a habitual traffic offender in Leon County or have recently been charged with driving while labeled as an HTO, consider talking with an experienced attorney at Pumphrey Law.
+Our defense attorneys can analyze the facts in your case to aid you in resolving any underlying charges resulting in your status.

-Our attorneys are knowledgeable about Florida’s traffic laws and can work toward a positive resolution for your alleged offense.
+Our attorneys are knowledgeable regarding Florida’s traffic laws and will work toward a positive resolution for your alleged offense.
 Pumphrey Law represents drivers throughout the Florida Panhandle, including Tallahassee in Leon County, Monticello in Jefferson County, Crawfordville in Wakulla County, Quincy in Gadsden County and Bristol in Liberty County.
-Call (850) 681-7777 to schedule a free evaluation.
+Call (850) 681-7777 to schedule a free consultation.

 Florida Habitual Traffic Offender Revocations Information